datnguyenzzz/nogodb/lib/go-sstable/README.md

 +-----------------+-----------------+-----------------+------------------------------+
 ```

 #### c.
-Index blockData
+Index block

-An index blockData is a blockData with N key/value entries, and they share the similar format
+An index block is a block with N key/value entries, and they share the similar format
-with the data blockData.
-It helps to faster locate the data blockData that might have a requested key
+with the data block.
+It helps to faster locate the data block that might have a requested key

-The index blockData `i'th` value is the encoded blockData handle of the `i'th` data blockData.
+The index block `i'th` value is the encoded block handle of the `i'th` data block.
-And the index blockData `i'th` key is a string `>=` last key in that data blockData
+And the index block `i'th` key is a string `>=` last key in that data block
-and `<` the first key in the successive data blockData.
-The index blockData restart
+and `<` the first key in the successive data block.
+The index block restart
 interval is `1`: every entry is a restart point.

 By default, we use a two-level index.
 It consists of a sequence of lower-level
-index blocks with blockData handles for data blocks followed by a single top-level
+index blocks with block handles for data blocks followed by a single top-level
-index blockData with blockData handles for the lower-level index blocks.
+index block with block handles for the lower-level index blocks.
 Value of the
-top-level index blockData is the encoded blockData handle of the lower-level blocks,
+top-level index block is the encoded block handle of the lower-level blocks,

 ```
 2 Level Block format when stored in the stable storage:
-[index blockData - 1st level]
+[index block - 1st level]
-[index blockData - 1st level]
+[index block - 1st level]
 ...
-[index blockData - 1st level]
+[index block - 1st level]
-[index blockData - 2nd level]
+[index block - 2nd level]
 ```